Assessing Organizational Culture & Impacts on Culture from Company Transitions

 Organizational Culture Survey Tool for Change Impacts Assessment

 Are you are looking for an easy-to-use organizational culture assessment instrument to assess impacts on culture from a project?
-Then you’ll want to take a closer look at the AGS Change Impacts Assessment Toolkit.
+Then you’ll want to take a closer look at the OCMS Portal’s Change Impacts Assessment Tool.

-This powerful cloud-based software with a template and dashboard allows you to assess multiple types of impacts, so you can plan change management accordingly.
+This powerful cloud-based software with a template and change metrics reports dashboard allows you to assess multiple types of impacts, so you can plan change management accordingly.
 This helps you ensure employees of impacted groups are successfully adopting the new solutions.

 Click below to learn more.